derekburgess/jaws/README.md

 - `IPINFO_API_KEY`

-`jaws-embedd` is defaulted to use bigcode/starcoder2-15b set to 8bit quant using BitsAndBytes.
+`jaws-compute` is defaulted to use bigcode/starcoder2-15b set to 8bit quant using BitsAndBytes.
 `jaws-advisor` is defaulted to use meta-llama/Meta-Llama-3-8B-Instruct.

 Both models require a Hugging Face account and that you request access to use each model.
 Feel free to adjust the model usage, Starcode-2-15b is very large...
 Either way, create env variables for:

 - `HUGGINGFACE_KEY`

-Lastly, both `jaws-embedd` and `jaws-advisor` can be set to use `--type "openai"` and in turn, text-embedding-3-large and gpt-3.5-turbo-16k.
+Lastly, both `jaws-compute` and `jaws-advisor` can be set to use `--type "openai"` and in turn, text-embedding-3-large and gpt-3.5-turbo-16k.
 This option requires that you have an OpenAI account and create env variables for:

 - `OPENAI_API_KEY`